AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/troubleshooting/view-proof-flash-shared-object.md

 product-area: documents
 navigation-topic: tips-tricks-and-troubleshooting-workfront-proof-tech-corner
 title: Problems With Viewing Proofs - Flash Shared Objects Explained
-description: 'Note: The information in this article refers to functionality that is currently deprecated and will be removed from Workfront in 2018.
+description: 'Note: The information in this article refers to functionality that is currently deprecated and will be removed from [!DNL Workfront] in 2018.
 We recommend that you use the new Web Proofing Viewer (as described in Reviewing Proofs in the Web Proofing Viewer) or the Desktop Proofing Viewer (as described in Reviewing Proofs in the Desktop Proofing Viewer).'
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: f1f3561e-8660-4c1e-b48f-446eb0eaac06